frameworklori/LORI-Life-Dignity-Compensation-Protocol-LDCP-/README-LDCP英文.md

 ## 📌 Project Background
 As Artificial General Intelligence (AGI) expands at an unprecedented pace, traditional social safety nets are failing to address the "Skill Flash-Crash" and the rapid devaluation of digital labor.
 The current global surge in coding and mathematics education often leads individuals into a "Anxiety Trap"—where the rate of learning is slower than the rate of technological obsolescence.

-**LDCP (LORI-Life Dignity Compensation Protocol)** is an original conceptual framework proposed by **[Your Name]**.
+**LDCP (LORI-Life Dignity Compensation Protocol)** is an original conceptual framework proposed by **Lori framework**.
 Built upon the **ODRAF** architecture, it is designed to predict, prevent, and compensate for the erosion of human dignity caused by the unchecked advancement of AI.

 ---